E3SM-Project/polaris/docs/users_guide/config_files.md

 ```

 In this example, the author's name and email address, and the path to a pull
-request will be included in the metadata for output files from this test group.
+request will be included in the metadata for output files from global ocean
+tasks.

 A typical config file resulting from combining all of the sources listed above
 looks like: